NordVPN full review

 We found that NordVPN worked every time with the streaming services we tried, including Netflix, BBC iPlayer and Hulu.

-While NordVPN’s apps work across your entire computer, its browser extensions can be used to tunnel internet activity from within just Chrome or Firefox.
+While NordVPN affects all the apps on your computer, phone or tablet, there are web browser extensions can be used so that only internet activity from within Chrome or Firefox is routed via the VPN.
 This is best suited to accessing blocked content, and both browser extensions come included in the price of your subscription.
 They are easy to install and are as simple (if not simpler) as the app itself, so you’ll have no trouble getting them up and running.

 For more on this, visit our round-up of the best browser VPNs.